mlmc-10it/the-accelerometer-20racabado/acel.md

  # My Findings
  Throughout the process of coding to operate the microbit via acceleromter, I have found out that it works through the axis, which indicate specific rolls, which they have siginificance, because all 3 axis have specific functions.
-To overall sum up on what I've found
+To overall sum up on what I've found is that when moving the microcontroller, the position of the lights starts to change